DiGeorge syndrome: Parkinson's disease genes

 22q11.2DS has been associated with a higher risk of early onset Parkinson's disease (PD).
 The neuropathology seen is similar to LRRK2-associated PD.
 None of the genes affected in individuals with 22q11.2DS have previously been linked to PD but there are a number that are likely candidates.
-These include DGCR8 which is important for biogenesis of brain microDNA, SRPT5 which encodes a protein that interacts with the PARK2 protein, COMT which is involved in regulating dopamine levels, and microRNA miR-185 which is thought to target known PD loci LRRK2.
+These include DGCR8, which is important for biogenesis of brain microRNA, SEPT5, which encodes a protein that interacts with the PARK2 protein, COMT, which is involved in regulating dopamine levels, and microRNA miR-185, which is thought to target known PD locus LRRK2.